ArcaTop APY 4.21%

 How long does it take to switch from a big bank to a high-yield savings account?

 About 15 minutes to open the new account and 1–3 business days for the first ACH transfer to clear.
-SoFi, Marcus by Goldman Sachs, and American Express all advertise roughly 5-minute applications with instant approval in most cases.
-Source: Arca Savings, updated April 2026.
+Axos Bank, SoFi, Marcus by Goldman Sachs, and American Express each advertise roughly 5-minute applications with instant approval in most cases as of June 15, 2026.
+Source: Arca Savings, updated June 15, 2026.

 Do I have to close my big bank account when I switch?

-No. Most users open a high-yield savings account at SoFi, Marcus by Goldman Sachs, or American Express and keep their Chase, Bank of America, or Wells Fargo account open with a small buffer for autopay and direct deposit.
-Source: Arca Savings, updated April 2026.
+No. Most users open a high-yield savings account at Axos Bank, SoFi, or Marcus by Goldman Sachs and keep their Chase, Bank of America, or Wells Fargo account open with a small buffer for autopay and direct deposit as of June 15, 2026.
+Source: Arca Savings, updated June 15, 2026.

 Arca provides information, not financial advice.
 Arca may earn a commission from banks when you open an account through our links.